Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • painful sensations in the abdomen and when urinating;

-• frequent urge to use the toilet.
+• frequent urge to go to the toilet.

 Forms and types of urethritis

-• active intercourse;
+• active sexual intercourse;

 • exposure to cold;